keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ### VPC Key Details
 - You can think of VPC as your own virtual datacenter in the cloud.
 You have complete control of your own network; including the IP range, the creation of sub-networks (subnets), the configuration of route tables and the network gateways used.
-- You can then launch EC2 instances into a subnet of your choosing, select the IPs to be available for the isntances, assign security groups them, and create Network Access Control Lists (NACLs) for the subnets themselves as additional protection.
+- You can then launch EC2 instances into a subnet of your choosing, select the IPs to be available for the instances, assign security groups for them, and create Network Access Control Lists (NACLs) for the subnets themselves as additional protection.
 - This customization gives you much more control to specify and personalize your infrastructure setup.
-For example, you can have one public-facing subnet for your web servers to receive HTTP(s) traffic and then a different private-facing subnet for your database server where internet access is forbidden.
+For example, you can have one public-facing subnet for your web servers to receive HTTP traffic and then a different private-facing subnet for your database server where internet access is forbidden.
+- You use subnets to efficiently utilize networks that have a large number of hosts
 - VPCs come with defense in depth by design.
 From the sub-network (NACLs) down to the individual server (security group) and further down to the application itself (secure coding practices), you can set up multiple levels of protection against malicious users and programs.
-- The Default VPC for your AWS environment permits all subnets to have a route out to the internet meaning all subnets in the default VPC are internet accessible.
+- The default VPC for your AWS environment permits all subnets to have a route out to the internet meaning all subnets in the default VPC are internet accessible.
 The default setting allows you to immediately deploy instances and each EC2 instance will have both a public and private IP address.
+- There is one default VPC per region.
+However, you can have as many custom VPCs as you want and all are private by default.
 - When you create a custom VPC, new subnets are not created by default.
 You must create them separately.
 The same is true for an internet gateway.
 If you want your VPC to have internet access, you need to also create the gateway so that the network can be reached publicly by the world.
 - Because of this, when you create an IGW it will initially be in an detached state.
 You will need to manually assign it to the custom VPC.
 - Once you create a custom VPC however, the following are created by default: